 If we had to choose a single upright to recommend, a good starting point would be the Shark NZ801UKT.
 It generates plenty of suction power, is built with a lift-out cylinder and has Shark’s excellent DuoClean floor head, so it’s a great all-rounder.

-A-Z of In-Depth Upright Vacuum Cleaner Reviews
+All Our Upright Vacuum Reviews

 |Name||Overall Rating||Type||Price Range|

 Page Update History